aknottymathematician/aknottymathematician.github.io/_pages/contact.md

 ---

-I am an AI Engineer at [Miko](https://miko.ai/in), working in Natural Language Processing.
+I work as an Assistant Manager AI/ML in Deloitte.
 I have completed my MSc in Mathematics from VNIT, Nagpur.
 I am a learner just like you and the blog posts I share are essentially the notes I take while studying, so if you find any mistakes in theoretical sections or errors in the codes please contact me, I'll make sure that I correct those as required.

 You can find me here -